FAQs

 What impacts remain for property owners in low-lying areas?

-In Phase 1 of the restoration project, three (3) freshwater supply wells and some utilities will be relocated, a small section of a few driveways will be raised minimally to connect with the elevated surface of adjacent roadways and a small berm will be installed adjacent to one dwelling.
-No other impacts to the built environment will occur.
-Friends of Herring River has worked with many property owners over the past decade and is always available to answer property owner questions.
+In Phase 1 of the restoration project, three freshwater supply wells and some utilities will be relocated, small sections of a few driveways will be minimally raised to connect with the elevated surface of adjacent roadways, and a small berm will be installed adjacent to one dwelling.
+Friends of Herring River has worked with hundreds of property owners over the past decade and is always available to answer property owner questions.

 How will the Chequessett Club golf course be affected by the project?